Engine shop-visit records

 Evidence normally required

-- engine shop-visit package
+- The full engine shop-visit package for the visit under review

 Common discrepancies